 With that in mind, executing, managing, and optimizing PPC can differ depending upon the type of advertising you are doing.

-With the ubiquity of Google, Bing, and Yahoo, it’s little wonder that search ads have become the most common form of PPC advertising.
+With the ubiquity of Google, Bing, and Yahoo, it’s little wonder that search ads have become the most common form of paid advertising.
 Search ads are linked to certain keywords, and they appear along with your search results when a certain keyword or phrase is entered into the search engine.
-This particular form of PPC is especially smart because it places your ad in front of people who are already interested in your industry, service, or product.
+This particular form of advertising is especially smart because it places your ad in front of people who are already interested in your industry, service, or product.

 With this approach, search ads are able to provide strong, high-quality leads for new customers.
 And because these individuals are already searching for a related item, there is a much higher likelihood that you’ll be able to convert these leads into actual sales.
 These types of ads are also very simple and straightforward in their design — usually just a set amount of text — making it easier to use as a marketing strategy.